When Can Parental Rights Be Terminated?

 Voluntary Termination Of Parental Rights

-When a parent voluntarily gives up his or her parental rights, it is often for the purpose of giving the child up for adoption.
+Some parents do choose to give up their parental rights to a child.
+This is most commonly done during adoption.
 In a stepparent adoption, for instance, the child’s biological parent must legally waive his or her parental rights before the stepparent can adopt the child.